mnemonic-bit/StreamLib/README.md

 The Streams this library provides are:

 * EphemeralStream: provides a stream which holds all its contents in memory
+* EventStream: provides a stream which posts events on each call to the stream
 * MeteringStream: wraps a stream around any other stream implementation and provides speed measurements of the base stream's read and write operations
 * StringStream: wraps a stream interface around a String instance without additional memory allocation
 * ThrottledStream: wraps a stream around any other Stream implementation and helps throttling the read and write speeds of that base stream